christophemarois/phptextpost/README.md

 # PHPTextPost 1.2
 ### Description

-PHPTextPost is a lightweight, database-less and highly customizable news system that can also act as a blogroll.
+PHPTextPost is a lightweight, file-based and highly customizable news system that can also act as a blogroll.
 It features:

 * Automatic thumbnail creation
 * Integrated markdown formating